 Mealtimes are important as well, it gives the group a chance to come together round a table and share their days’ experiences.
 We encourage the children to help in the preparation for meals, laying and decorating the table, and adding their own family specialities.
 Our catering is provided by a local chef using locally sourced produce.
 Children who have never before poked at a tomato or heard of gazpacho return home raving about their new favourite cold soup; egg haters go back delighting in tortilla and indifferent apple eaters drool over crumble with custard.
 Marmite usually stimulates conversation.
 Our bakery is on the other side of the river, a diaphanous and happy place where the kids collect the barras and napolitanas.

 For younger children things are kept simple and on site: nature trails, den building, seed planting, outdoor creations, harvesting, firepit cooking, music, theatre and all the endless variations of the outdoors.

-For older children, off-site and more adventurous mountain, valley and beach activities range from snorkelling in the river to mountain biking, from hiking to sailing, from kayaking to surfing.
+For older children, off-site and more adventurous mountain, valley and beach activities range from snorkelling in the river to bushcraft, from hiking to sailing, from kayaking to surfing.

 More details ...

 Where? – We are located in Muxía in the far NW corner of Galicia, Spain